Svyatoslavpech/healthcare-ai-agent/README.md

 **After the Lab**, we took the initiative to scale the prototype into a production-ready system:

-- ✅ Built a full Flask backend with 4-layer safety architecture
+- ✅ Built a full Flask backend with a 4-layer safety architecture
 - ✅ Implemented JWT authentication, database models, and REST API
 - ✅ Added MLflow audit logging for HIPAA compliance
 - ✅ Wrote comprehensive tests (66 unit + adversarial + integration scenarios)